 “This is Debbie, a nurse from Doctor Palette’s office.
 I’m sorry to say, the tests confirmed the doctor’s suspicions.
 You are unable to conceive.
 Is there anything else I may help you with?”

 Talk about being blunt.
 Her feelings turned from hope to complete despair.
 She grabbed the counter to keep from falling and covered her mouth to keep from screaming.
-There were a million questions she wanted to ask, but could not.
+There were a million questions she wanted to ask, but couldn’t.
 She barely answered, “No.”

 “Have a nice day.”
 The phone went dead.